ITensor/ITensors.jl/README.md

-ITensor is a library for rapidly developing correct and efficient tensor network algorithms.
+ITensor is a library for rapidly creating correct and efficient tensor network algorithms.

 An ITensor is a tensor whose interface